Hunh0w/SeasoningFront/README.md

 ## Brief description

-The goal of the application is to put workers in relation with employers for seasonal jobs.
+The **goal** of the application is to **put workers in relation with employers for seasonal jobs**.
 It simplifies the process of looking and applying for a job.

 ## User stories

-To access the application, you need to create an account, filling it with your personal information, your resume and add a profile picture.
+To access the application, you need to **create an account**, filling it with your personal information, your resume and add a profile picture.
-The user may login to the application using his email and password.
+The user **may login** to the application using his email and password.

-After his profile creation, the user is able to add references, work experiences and availability The user can search for a job using the search home page, or can apply to recommended offers showed depending on his profile.
+After his profile creation, the user is able to **add references, work experiences and availability in the *Profile* tab** The user can **search for a job** using the search home page, or can apply to **recommended offers** showed depending on his profile.

-If none offers is suitable for the worker, he is also available to talk to any employers using the employer tab.
+If none offers is suitable for the worker, he is also available to **talk to any employers** using the *Employer* tab.

-When the worker find an offer he wants to apply to, the "Apply" button redirect to the "Messages" tab and start a new message channel between the candidate and the employer.
+When the worker find an offer he wants to apply to, the *Apply* clickable button redirect to the *Messages* tab and start a new message channel between the candidate and the employer.

-The candidate receive a notification if its candidacy is updated.
+The candidate receive a **notification** if its candidacy is updated.
 It can be "On hold", "Accepted" or "Rejected".
-If the offer is closed, the worker is notified with a message in the employer message channel.
+If the offer is closed, the worker is notified with a message in the employer message channel with its status ("Accepted" or "Rejected").

 ## Entrypoints